Maguire explains Johnson goal gesture

 While it was a memorable night for Maguire and Lincoln, for Johnson the evening was a forgettable one as it ended with a disappointing defeat and his dismissal from the touchline late on.

-The 40-year-old Black Cats boss refused to criticise Maguire in the aftermath.
+The 40-year-old Sunderland boss refused to criticise Maguire in the aftermath.

 "It's not really for me to comment," Johnson told BBC Radio Newcastle.
 "When a player is at a club, you pick an honest team and don't hold grudges.
 Players sometimes move on which is part of the game.